Maurice Volaski

 The best software does what the user wants and not what the developer wants.

 I call this the A to B principle.
 The gist of it is this.
-A given user begins in some initial state, let’s call it state A. However, the user wants to be in a different state, let’s call it state B. The goal of the computer is to get the user from A to B and to do it most expeditiously.
-There are innumerable instances where the computer fails to do this, a result I call an A to B violation.
-Worse, it may send the user to state they don’t want to be in, state C. This is an A to C exception.
+A given user begins in some initial state, let’s call it state A. However, the user wants to be in a different state, let’s call it state B. The goal of software is to get the user from A to B and to do it most expeditiously.
+There are innumerable instances where software fails to do this, a result I call an A to B violation.
+Worse, it may send the user to state they don’t want to be in at all, state C. This is an A to C exception.
+My blog is currently dedicated to collecting examples of these.